-a.
-A Field Trial meeting may consist of one or more Stakes which are separate competitions at that Trial.

-- b.
-Stakes may be run for any of the four sub-groups of Gundogs recognised by the Kennel Club under the Regulations for each sub-group. - c.
-The four sub-groups are as follows: - (1) Retrievers (including Irish Water Spaniels). - (2) Spaniels other than Irish Water Spaniels. - (3) Pointers and Setters. - (4) Breeds which Hunt, Point and Retrieve. - d.
-The following are definitions of certain Stakes: - (1) Open
+- a.
+A field trial meeting may consist of one or more stakes which are separate competitions at that trial. - b.
+Stakes may be run for any of the four sub-groups of gundogs recognised by the Kennel Club under the Regulations for each sub-group.

+- c.
+The four sub-groups are as follows:

+- (1) Retrievers (including Irish Water Spaniels).

+- (2) Spaniels other than Irish Water Spaniels.

+- (3) Pointers and Setters.

+- (4) Breeds which Hunt, Point and Retrieve.

+- d.
+The following are definitions of certain stakes:

+- (1) Open

-A Stake in which dogs have the opportunity of gaining a qualification towards the title of Field Trial Champion (K Regulations refer) and towards entry in the Championship or Champion Stake for its breed; in which entry is open to all dogs of a specified breed or breeds except that such Stakes may not be confined to Any Variety Spaniel [except Spaniel (Cocker) and (English Springer)].
-It may be limited to a prescribed number of runners (J4 refers), in which case these shall be decided by a draw conducted in accordance with Regulation J7.i. so that preference is given to previous performance.
+A stake in which dogs have the opportunity of gaining a qualification towards the title of Field Trial Champion (K Regulations refer) and towards entry in the Championship or Champion stake for its breed; in which entry is open to all dogs of a specified breed or breeds except that such Stakes may not be confined to Any Variety Spaniel [except Spaniel (Cocker) and Spaniel (English Springer)].
+It will be limited to a prescribed number of runners, in which case these shall be decided by a draw conducted in accordance with Regulation J6.i. and J6.j. so that preference is given to previous performance.